DespoinaTikt/Dockerized-Monitoring-Stack-with-Prometheus-and-Grafana/README.md

 ## File setup

 First, I create the docker-compose.yml file which includes the configuration for the Nginx server, the Nginx Exporter and Prometheus.
 In the same directory, I create the prometheus.yml which tells Prometheus to scrape the Nginx Exporter running at nginx-exporter:9113.
+I do not include Grafana as I have already installed it locally on my Ubuntu 24.04 machine.
 Then I run Docker Compose.

 ## Check server and metrics